Mayor of Napier

-The Mayor of Napier is the head of the municipal government of Napier, New Zealand, and presides over the Napier City Council.
+The mayor of Napier is the head of the municipal government of Napier, New Zealand, and presides over the Napier City Council.
 Napier is New Zealand's ninth largest city.
 The first mayor was elected in 1875.
-The current mayor is Kirsten Wise.
+The current mayor is Richard McGrath.

 History

 The Māori sold a block of land called Ahuriri in 1851, and in 1853 Donald McLean bought the site that later became Napier.
 Alfred Domett, a future Prime Minister of New Zealand, was appointed as the Commissioner of Crown Lands and the resident magistrate at the village of Ahuriri.
 It was decided to place a planned town here, its streets and avenues were laid out, and the new town named for Sir Charles Napier.

 The area initially fell under the control of the Wellington Province.
 The New Provinces Act, 1858 created the Hawke's Bay Province and Napier became its capital.
 Superintendent John Davies Ormond worked towards Napier becoming self-governing, and it was designated as a borough in 1874.
 The first election for a borough council were held on 18 January 1875.
 Nine councillors were elected from 22 contestants, and the councillors chose Robert Stuart from their group as their first mayor.
 Stuart was mayor until December 1878.

 John Vautier succeeded Stuart from December 1878 until May 1882.
 At the first borough election in 1875, he had been the highest polling councillor.
 He was succeeded by Dr William Isaac Spencer from June 1882 to December 1885.

 George Swan began his long mayoralty in December 1885.
 He held it until April 1901; at that time, he had the longest continuous mayoralty in New Zealand.

 John McVay succeeded Swan and was mayor from April 1901 to April 1902.
 Frederic Wanklyn Williams was mayor in 1902–1904.

 Samuel Carnell succeeded McVay in 1904.
 He was mayor until 1907.